venkataRamiReddyKuntlapalli/Angular-Doc/README.md

 b.
 Impure Pipes (pure: false)
 	Executes on every change detection cycle, even if the input remains the same.

-	seful when dealing with mutable objects like arrays or objects.
+	useful when dealing with mutable objects like arrays or objects.

 	Can impact performance if overused.

 Example:

-typescript
 @Pipe({ name: 'filterPipe', pure: false }) export class FilterPipe implements PipeTransform {
   transform(items: any[], searchText: string): any[] {